Tobbe/tobbe.github.com/blog/2020-06-13/index.md

 to what you see here right now.
 Quite the improvement, if I may say so myself!

-For nostalgias sake, I'll include that same link to tetris right here.
+For nostalgia's sake, I'll include that same link to Tetris right here.
 [Play Tetris](https://tlundberg.com/tetris.html)

 So, what should I do with this new blog of mine?
 The idea is like most every other blog on the Internet to just have a braindump.
 Whenever I find something interesting, or make something worth sharing, I will put it here.
 The first thing I want to share is how I got this page to where it is right now.
 So that will be my next blog post.
 Other ideas I have for the future is to write "addons" or "extensions" or whatever you want to call them, to the main [RedwoodJS tutorial](https://redwoodjs.com/tutorial/welcome-to-redwood).
 Something that picks up where that tutorial ends.